rackerlabs/rackspace-whitepapers/content/email-hosting/email-fundamentals.md

     127.0.0.9

 In the first query we received no response.
-This indicates that 52.1.234.206 is a legitimate e-mail service (according to zen.spamhaus.org).
+This indicates that 52.1.234.206 is a legitimate email service (according to zen.spamhaus.org).
 In the second query we received responses of 127.0.0.2 and 127.0.0.9.
 Since the RBL has at least one value for this IP address, this address is likely source of spam and the mail server